 Student Name:

-Last Name First Name Student ID #
+st Name First Name Student ID #

 Name of School School Year

 Parent/Guardian Name: Last Name First Name

-Parent Email Address: -
+Parent Email Address:

 Mailing Address:

-Home Phone Work Phone (Cell Phone
+Home Phone Work Phone Cell Phone

-Please Select One of the Following Options for School/Home Use of Laptop:
+Please Select One of the F Following Options for School/Home Use of Laptop:

-- □ We request a laptop to be issued for at-school and off-campus use.
-My usage fee of \$25.00 accompanies this form. - □ We request a laptop to be issued for at-school use only (does not require usage fee).
+☐ We request a laptop to be accompanies this form. oe issued for at-school and off-campus use.
+My usage fee of \$25.00

+☐ We request a laptop to b • '

 Signatures

-By signing this form, the student and the student's parent/guardian certify indicate we have read the revised Policy 3230-R, accept its terms and conditions, and will comply with these regulations at all times.
-Any charges, fines, fees, or legal costs resulting from a student's noncompliance with these regulations, including but not limited to violations of the United States copyright laws, are the sole responsibility of the student and the student's parent/guardian.
+revised Policy 3230-R, acce times.
+Any charges, fines, fo ept its terms and condit ees, or legal costs resu ot limited to violations o ions, and will co Iting from a stud f the United Sta n certify indicate we have read the mply with these regulations at all dent's noncompliance with these tes copyright laws, are the sole

-Student Signature
+Student Signat ure Date

-Parent/Guardian Signature
+Parent/Guardian Sig gnature Date Date